How to Set Up as an Independent Contractor In Serbia

 - You will finish the registration process with an electronic certificate (signature).

-If you do not have an electronic certificate, there are a few ways to obtain one:
+If you do not have a qualified electronic certificate, there are a few ways to obtain one:

 Alternatively, you can go to an accountant who has an electronic certificate who can help you register.